How to Improve Your Skills While Job Hunting

 Every workplace requires some type of teamwork.
 Employers value workers who are good team players.

-Of course, there’s always the obvious way to become a better team player.
-You can join a local recreational sport team.
+One of the best (and healthiest) methods is by joining a local recreational sports team.
 Soccer, football, and basketball are all sports that depend on teamwork.
-In addition to improving your skills, you can have fun.
+In addition to improving your skills, you can have fun and stay physically healthy.

 One of the best ways to improve professionalism is to join a networking group.
 Whether or not you have a current job, you can attend a group and reach out to others.
-As you do, you learn how to be more of a professional.
+As you do, you learn more ways to be a professional.

 By doing some reading, you can also improve your professional skills.
 Research the leaders of your industry.
 Stay up-to-date on the latest developments in your niche.
 If you know all of the big names and the latest news, you will appear more professional.
 You also might impress potential employers with your industry knowledge.

 The job market is a fickle one.
 Finding work isn’t easy; you need all the help that you can get.
-Improving your skills is one way to make the process easier.
+Developing a broad range of skills is one way to make the process easier and make yourself more attractive to future employers.

 New skills don’t only help you find work.
 When you improve your employability skills, you can also get work that pays better.
-You might qualify for a better position with a higher pay.
+How might your life change if you could qualify for a better position with higher pay?

 Getting the Help You Need